markziemann/dee2/pipeline/README.md

 `docker cp $(docker ps -alq):/dee2/data/ .`

+Please note that SFTP upload is now inoperative, so these processed data cannot be uploaded to DEE2.

 ## Running on HPC without download ability

-Use the downloader.sh script to download a bunch of SRA files in advance and keep these in the current working directory.
+The recommended application is to use the downloader.sh script to download a bunch of SRA files in advance and keep these in the current working directory.

+Then you can run the docker image like this:

 `docker run -v $(pwd):/dee2/mnt mziemann/tallyup hsapiens -d`

+I have included an example script called `run_dee2_hsa1.sh` which I use on my own workstation.

 ## Donating compute time

-If you have a species of interest

-`docker run mziemann/tallyup celegans`

-Let the app choose the species and accessions - it will be selected based on available memory

-`docker run mziemann/tallyup`

-If you want to keep it running even if ssh gets terminated, use 'nohup'

-`nohup docker run mziemann/tallyup & tailf nohup.out`

-If you want to keep one container running contantly, try the 'run-one' utility

-`nohup run-one-constantly docker run mziemann/tallyup mmusculus &`
+Please note that the SFTP upload feature is now inoperative as it is a security weakness.

+The downloader.sh script enables the data to be uploaded to dee2, but you will need to request a unique ssh key first.

 ## Running into problems?